SynixeTactical/Documents/starting/mods.md

 ![add repo](swifty-images/swifty_1.png)

-4. Enter `https://tac.synixe.com/repo/` as the repo address
+4. Enter `https://repo.synixe.contractors` as the repo address

 ![enter address](swifty-images/swifty_2.png)

-5. Name the repo, select a folder anywhere on your computer you want the mods to be stored.
-If you have the Synixe mods, choose the existing folder to avoid downloading the mods twice.
+5. Name the repo and select a folder anywhere on your computer you want the mods to be stored.

 ![details](swifty-images/swifty_3.png)